The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Additional Experiment Results

 \subsection{Ablation of Surrogate Model}

 We provide additional results to examine IVO's performance when employing an unlearned SD as the surrogate model.
-As shown in Table~\ref{addtional surrogate model}, the ASR diminishes significantly as the unlearning defense becomes more potent, a trend that holds true whether the model is used for the surrogate or as the victim.
-These results align with our previous clarification regarding the surrogate model's role in providing a noise distribution prior, confirming that the surrogate's underlying distribution is fundamental to the efficacy of the attack.
+As shown in Table~\ref{addtional surrogate model}, the ASR diminishes as the unlearning capability becomes more potent, a trend that holds true whether the model is used for the surrogate or as the victim.